Unlike my previous Try it Tuesday posts, this one is not so exotic.

 I rounded up a few chard recipes from some of my favorite RD food bloggers to give you plenty of ways to try it out.

-- Stuff chard leaves with quinoa, brown rice, vegetables and beans for a delicious wrap.
-It makes a particularly tasty stuffing in squash like this Chard Stuffed Acorn Squash with Za’atar and Tahini from Rachael at Avocado a Day Nutrition.
+Stuff chard leaves just like you would cabbage or collard greens.
+Stuff chard leaves with quinoa, brown rice, vegetables and beans for a delicious wrap.
+It makes a particularly tasty stuffing in squash like this Chard Stuffed Acorn Squash with Za’atar and Tahini.

-- Braise it and serve it over your favorite grain like Deanna from Teaspoon of Spice does in her Braised Swiss Chard with Dried Cherries over Polenta!
+Braise it and serve it over your favorite grain as in this Braised Swiss Chard with Dried Cherries over Polenta!
+I am a big fan of braising it in coconut milk like my Coconut Braised Chard!

-- Try the Meal Makeover Mom’s tasty, fun and portable way to enjoy chard with eggs in their Veggie Quiche Patties.
+Try a tasty, fun and portable way to enjoy chard with eggs in these Veggie Quiche Patties from Liz’s Healthy Table.

 Bottom Line: This one is obvious.
 You gotta try it.
 Available in supermarkets year round and even pre washed these days, chard is an easy and nutritious add to your diet.